english-blog/english-blog.github.io/_posts/2024-02-13-why-do-i-have-to-use-my-willpower.md

 > Imagine you are alone in the deep blue ocean.
 Multiple small stones are tied to your legs.
 You swim continuously to stay afloat.
 The moment you stop swimming, you'll drown.

-The act of swimming is the willpower.
+The act of swimming is willpower.

 The stone tied to your legs could be your past traumas, beliefs, or something that I am not aware of.